21 Online Shopping Statistics to Keep in Mind in 2023

 5 marketing technologies shaping online shopping trends

 Facebook ads and email marketing are two standard marketing channels for every ecommerce business.
-However, the last couple of years have seen the rise of new technologies and channels that will likely change the ecommerce industry.
-Here are five online shopping statistics from 2020 to help you understand what these channels are.
+However, the last couple of years has seen the rise of new technologies and channels that will likely change the ecommerce industry.
+Here are five statistics that will help you understand what they are.

 Live streaming is becoming a critical sales channel

-Live streaming, the process of broadcasting media live, isn’t only for gamers and social media influencers.
+Live streaming, the process of broadcasting video online, isn’t only meant for gamers and social media influencers.

 Headless commerce technology adoption is growing